F15

 Possible Causes

-Failed door lock motor, Faulty lock position switch, Jammed lock mechanism, Wiring issue between lock and EOC
+Failed door lock motor, Faulty lock position switch, Jammed lock mechanism, Wiring issue between the lock and EOC

 How to Fix / Troubleshooting

 Safety First: Disconnect power at the breaker.
-Components near the lock may still be hot after self-clean; allow to cool.
+Components near the lock may still be hot after self-clean; allow them to cool.

-- Check door and latch: Ensure the door closes fully and the latch is not bent or obstructed.
+- Check the door and latch: Ensure the door closes fully and the latch is not bent or obstructed.

-- Access lock assembly: Remove the top or rear panel to reach the door lock motor and switches.
+- Access the lock assembly: Remove the top or rear panel to reach the door lock motor and switches.

-- Manually operate lock: With power off, gently move the lock arm to verify it moves freely.
+- Manually operate the lock: With power off, gently move the lock arm to verify it moves freely.
 If it binds, inspect for bent parts or debris.

 Advertisements